Last updated: April 5, 2021

 Mt Kosciuszko Summit

-The walking track winds itself around the summit of Mt Kosciuszko until you reach the very peak, the perfect spot for a picnic and of course the obligatory selfie.
+The walking track winds around the summit of Mt Kosciuszko until you reach the peak, the perfect spot for a picnic and, of course, the obligatory selfie.

-The views of the surrounding landcape are absolutely breathtaking, and make you feel very small.
+The views of the surrounding landscape are breathtaking and make you feel tiny.
 Keep an eye out for Mount Townsend, officially only 18 metres lower than Mt Kosciuszko.

 Thredbo to Mount Kosciuszko Walk | |